 'Tax deferred' distributions, being distributions in excess of the property trust's taxable income (e.g. an amount representing plant and equipment depreciation), are only taxable to the extent that the amount exceeds the cost base of the unit holder's investment.
-The unit holder's CGT cost base is otherwise reduced by the tax deferred amount, which effectively defers taxation until such time as the units are disposed of.
+The unit holder's CGT cost base is otherwise reduced by the tax deferred amount, which effectively defers taxation (in the form of a higher capital gain) until such time as the units are disposed of.